 What does the term “customer data” mean to you?

-Many tech-savvy marketers will imagine a magical dashboard showing customer churn rates, viagra dosage pipeline velocity, decease lifetime customer value and the cost to acquire a customer.
+Many tech-savvy marketers will imagine a magical dashboard showing customer churn rates, pipeline velocity, lifetime customer value and the cost to acquire a customer.
 And the topic of customer data is top of mind for many CMOs in my community.
 Let’s examine why a frenetic level of focus on technology-generated customer data is often a waste of marketing resources.

 We just completed our third annual CMO Innovation Trends study.
 (You can get a sneak peak at some of our findings here.)
 Over 100 CMOs provided candid comments about the state of innovative thinking and practices within their respective organizations.
 Nearly one-third of the CMOs surveyed shared that one of their top three frustrations is “taking wise action on massive volumes of customer data.”